meryem-cmd/fitstyler/README.md

 Built as a final project for an AI/Information Systems course.
 The architecture demonstrates multi-agent design patterns, computer vision pipelines, and retrieval-augmented generation without requiring cloud APIs or paid LLM access.

+## Academic Context

+Built as a final project for an AI/Information Systems course.
+The architecture demonstrates multi-agent design patterns, computer vision pipelines, and retrieval-augmented generation without requiring cloud APIs or paid LLM access.